ghoststead/steady-cli/README.md

 where each line after the equals (=) sign is replaced with your information.
 The site URL should contain the scheme - http or https - and should NOT end in a trailing slash (/).

+*Why use a `.env` file instead of `.steadyrc`?*

+Environment files are not checked into source control whereas rc files generally are.
+The `.env` file contains credential information - e.g. `ADMIN_API_KEY` -
+which should not be committed.
+If you're using `git`, then your `.gitignore` file should specifically exclude `.env`.

 ## Usage

 ### Create a new theme